Advanced Vocab Words - Set 8 Flashcards

 114

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ waters made it difficult to see the bottom. ## Footnote *Hint: The word starts with 't'.*
+# Fill in the blank: The \_\_\_\_\_\_ waters made it difficult to see the bottom. ## Footnote ***Hint:*** *Starts with "t" and means "cloudy or unclear".*

 turbid ## Footnote *turbid (**tur**-bid)* adj. clouded due to sediment adj. confused